aiven/devportal/.vale/README.rst

   *A wish.
 Might need a fix in rst2html.py*

 For short titles, the sentence case "80%" rule doesn't work very well.
-Is there a better algorithmg for working out whether the sentence casing is accceptable or not (this might need to be given a different name).
+Is there a better algorithm for working out whether the sentence casing is accceptable or not? (this might need to be given a different name).
 Because adding lots of exceptions is a pain (and feels the wrong solution).

 The expected workaround of marking up::